docker/docs/desktop/extensions-sdk/index.md

 All extensions submitted to the Extension Marketplace are reviewed and approved by our team before listing.
 This review process ensures a level of trust, security, and quality for developers using Extensions and allows for Extension developers to get feedback on what will improve their Extensions experience.

-If you want your extension to be published in the Marketplace, you can submit your extension [here](https://www.docker.com/products/extensions/submissions/).
+If you want your extension to be published in the Marketplace, you can submit your extension [here](https://www.docker.com/products/extensions/submissions/){:target="_blank" rel="noopener" class="_"}.
 We’ll review your submission and provide feedback if changes are needed before we can validate and publish it to make it available to all Docker Desktop users.

 ## What’s next?
 If you want to get up and running quickly with a Docker Extension, see the [Quickstart guide](quickstart.md).